portworx/px-dev/install_run_ubuntu.md

   - /dev/xvdc: 42.9 GB for container storage
 * (optional) Tag: add value 'px-cluster1' as the name

 Volumes used for container data can be magnetic or SSD.
-PX-Lite will apply different policies based on storage devices capabilities.
+PX-Dev will apply different policies based on storage devices capabilities.

 ### Step 2: Install and configure Docker
 * SSH into your first server